Updated July 6, 2026

 Businesses with commercial vehicles should pay attention to the state’s auto environment.
 Florida recorded 401,000 crashes in 2023, a fatal crash rate of 1.56, and an uninsured driver rate of 20.4%, which makes excess liability insurance in Florida relevant for fleets, service contractors, distributors, and any company that depends on driving between job sites, stores, or client locations.
 A company based in Miami, Tampa, Orlando, Jacksonville, Fort Lauderdale, or Tallahassee may also want umbrella protection if it has multiple locations, frequent customer traffic, or contracts that raise liability expectations.

-Florida’s small-business-heavy economy matters too: 684,200 businesses operate in the state, and 99.8% are small businesses.
+Florida’s small-business-heavy economy matters too: businesses operate across the state, and 99.8% are small businesses.
 That means many owners are balancing growth with limited balance-sheet cushion, so catastrophic claim protection in Florida can be a practical risk-management tool rather than a luxury.
 If your business has assets to protect, a public-facing footprint, or commercial auto exposure, an umbrella liability policy in Florida may be worth reviewing alongside your underlying policies and commercial liability limits.

 Commercial Umbrella Insurance by City in Florida